January 14, 2022

 Guiding Principles: Our Commitments (adapted from University of Colorado)

-Any plans for our return to in -person campus operations this fall will be data-informed, use the latest science, occur in alignment with public health guidance and include strong mitigation for COVID-19 health risks to keep us safe.
+Any plans for our return to in-person campus operations will be data-informed, use the latest science, occur in alignment with public health guidance and include strong mitigation for COVID-19 health risks to keep us safe.

 Safety Plan: Overview